jarnal/CountryPickerTextfield/README.md

 ```

 ## 🗣 Discussion

+The framework is based mostly on `CountryContextable` protocol and have just a little bit of boilerplate inside `CountryPickerTextfield`.

+This allow to add the feature to a class that already inherits from UITextField.

+Composition FTW 🎉 !

 If you have a suggestion or any ideas to improve this project, email me at jonathan.arnal89@gmail.com.